-Atlantic Ocean: When submitting a request for an ocean or submarine pound net license, the applicant must specify the specific proposed sitelocation for placement of each net.
+Atlantic Ocean: When submitting a request for an ocean or submarine pound net license, the applicant must specify the specific proposed site-location for placement of each net.
 (Permission for location of ocean pound nets is also required from the United States Army Corps of Engineers.)
 No portion of a pound net may be set within 1,500 feet or greater than 7,000 feet from the mean low water line on the ocean shore-line.
 No row of pound nets may be erected or operated within one and one-half miles of any other row of pound nets, when measured parallel with the coastline.
 No more than two pound nets may be joined together.
 A minimum distance of 1,000 feet, when measured perpendicular to the coastline, must be maintained between individual or paired pound nets set in a row.
 A row of ocean or submarine pound nets must form a straight line with the nets placed end-to-end.
 The maximum allowable length of an ocean or submarine pound net, including leader and pocket is 1,100 feet.
 The minimum mesh size for ocean or submarine pound nets is two inches, stretched.
 White reflectors must be placed around the top of each pole so as to reflect in all directions.
 Flashing amber lights must be displayed on the inshore and offshore poles of nets or rows of nets, between sunset and surrise; these lights must be placed at least 10 feet above the mean high water level and must be of sufficient brightness to be visible for at least three miles in all directions at such times and under such weather conditions as would allow visibility of 10 miles.
-Submarine pound nets shall be maintained along the length of each net, including the inshore and offshore ends.
+Submarine pound nets shall be maintained in compliance with the following additional requirements; at least eight fluorescent orange floats, at least 12 inches in diameter, shall be maintained along the length of each net, including the inshore and offshore ends.
 A nameplate, not less than 12 inches square, shall have the identification number (ID) legibly marked.
-The license holder must completely remove all pound net poles and stakes, within ten months of the termination of fishing activities.
+The license holder must completely remove all pound net poles and stakes, within ten months of the termination of fishing activi